F1rst-Unicorn/tiny-auth/doc/store.md

 ### bind dn password

 The password used for binding for the search query.
+Omit for anonymous binding.

 ### searches